Navillus-BV/sarahsu-co/src/data/pages/home.md

   image:
     src: "/images/sarah.jpg"
     alt: Sarah Sullivan
-  title: Getting from here to there.
+  title: Hi, I'm Sarah!
   muted: false
   content: |-
-    Hi, I’m Sarah - My superpower is navigating the “space between” (e.g. ideas, people, behaviors, stages) and making magic happen in the process.
+    Hi, I’m Sarah - My superpower is navigating the “space between” (e.g. ideas, people, behaviors, stages) and co-creating magic in the process.

     Life happens at the edges – between what we know and what we don’t, between where we are and where we want to be.

-    I help curious and creative people find their own unique ways to navigate these spaces and get where they want to go in the process.
+    I help curious and creative people like you find their own unique ways to navigate these spaces and get where they want to go in the process.
   subtitle: About me
   subtitleIcon: false
   ctas: